KentenRoth/100DaysOfCode/README.md

 Today I dove into working with React.
 I started building out a small app that will pull robot images from robohash.org.
 This is just a small starter app to get me back in the swing of React.
 I enjoyed React and I enjoy MongoDB, so I am excited to learn how I can put them together to make larger more user friendly apps.

 ---

+Day 74

+I continued on working with react today and once again I enjoyed what I was learning.
+I will keep working on it tomorrow.
+I will have more time to code tomorrow and I also plan on trying to code on my lunch break if I come home.
+I am starting to see how I can get things connected between React and what I have built in MongoDB.
+Everyday I feel a little closer to finally getting everything working together and built.

+---